BitKnitting/FHmonitor/README.rst

         :target: https://FHmonitor.readthedocs.io/en/latest/?badge=latest
         :alt: Documentation Status

+FHmonitor (FitHome monitor):

+* Is a Python Package written for the `FitHome Experience. <https://github.com/BitKnitting/FitHome/wiki>`_
+* Assumes the package is running on a Raspberry Pi.
-Reads the active and reactive power registers of the atm90e32 and stores the readings into a mongo database.
+* Reads the active and reactive power registers of the atm90e32 and stores the readings into a mongo database.

-Component of the `FitHome project <https://github.com/BitKnitting/FitHome/wiki>`_

 * Free software: MIT license